 I know that I know nothing.
 This quote from Plato explains what is needed for us to gain knowledge.
 Once we admit that we are not born all-knowing, educating ourselves becomes easier.

+How to Stay Motivated When You Just Can’t?
 You have to admit that you are not perfect.
 No one is.
 We all have as many flaws as we have strengths.
 Being able to objectively list all your bad points allows you to learn how to work around them, and maybe, how even to use them to your advantage, Some of the most successful people in any field tend to have more self-awareness than the ones that don’t quite measure up.
+You need to love yourself.
+There are also proven ways how to eliminate negative self-talk.

 If you are losing the will to compete for that promotion, take a moment to figure out why it was not a sure deal from the start.
 There must be something that they didn’t like about you.
 You could be doing your work better than anyone else, but, because you are not a morning person, you have not performed well in Monday morning meetings.
 Or there is a part of your work your skills don’t cover, and, instead of delegating, you have struggled to solve everything yourself.
 With so-so results.